GarageGames/Torque3D-Wiki/Doc-Rewrite.md

 Creating a New Project Based on a Template
 ------------------------------------------

-The *Project Manager* may be used to create a new game project based on one of the templates that is included with Torque 3D.
-If you are using Torque 3D from
+The *Project Manager* may be used to create a new game project based on one of the templates that are included with Torque 3D.
+If you are using Torque 3D directly from the GitHub repository then you will need to get the *Project Manager* from the [Torque3D-ProjectManager](https://github.com/GarageGames/Torque3D-ProjectManager) repo.

 Compiling Torque 3D
 -------------------